Wheat earthquake: a 4.2-magnitude earthquake near Narogen - ExBulletin

 Wheat earthquake: a 4.2-magnitude earthquake near Narogen

-The USGS recorded an earthquake about 40 kilometers east of the agricultural hub, Narogen, at 7.35 pm.
+The southern Wheatbelt region of Western Australia was hit by a 4.2-magnitude earthquake Wednesday evening, and the USGS recorded an earthquake about 40 kilometers east of Narogen, the agricultural hub, at 7.35pm.

 It was recorded at a depth of 10 km underground while weak aftershocks were observed near Perth, 200 km from the epicenter.